 holidays when using the search phrase

 christmas.
-Management of synonyms are made in the Synonyms tab in the Experience app.
+Synonyms are managed in the Synonyms tab in the Experience app.
 In addition to the manually added synonyms, the Natural language processing capabilities enables the use of automated conceptual synonyms.

 Natural language processing¶

-Natural language processing capabilities are made available though combining intelligent query analysis and making use of deeper knowledge of various concepts and their significance and how they relate.
-This includes a variety of different concepts such as colors, product types, events, materials and shapes.
-Read more about how this enriched data is used by Voyado Elevate brings more relevance to a visitor.
+Natural language processing capabilities are made available through combining intelligent query analysis with deep knowledge of various concepts, their significance, and how they relate.
+This includes a variety of different concepts, such as colors, product types, events, materials, and shapes.
+Read more about how this enriched data is used by Voyado Elevate to bring more relevance to a visitor.

-By being able to differentiate between the concepts and deduce the more likely intent by the visitor, products can be ranked with consideration to the intent.
+By differentiating between concepts and deduce the more likely intent by the visitor, products can be ranked with consideration to the intent.
 For example, a visitor searching for

-light blue it is more likely that they are searching for a garment in a light shade of blue, rather than a blue light, or a lightweight blue garment.
+light blue is more likely searching for a garment in a light shade of blue, rather than a blue light, or a lightweight blue garment.

 Intelligent prefix search¶

 With regular prefix search, the visitor always gets an expanded view of the search phrase.
-For example an executed search for
+For example a search for

-blue sh might result in blue shorts, shirts, shirt dresses and so on.
+blue sh might result in blue shorts, shirts, shirt dresses, and so on.
 This is great in many cases but can also mean that irrelevant results are mixed with relevant results.
-With intelligent prefix, prefix results not matching the perceived visitor intent, can be strongly demoted or even omitted.
+With intelligent prefix, prefix results not matching the perceived visitor intent, can be strongly buried or even omitted.

 For example, while a visitor is typing